What are the Ideal Elements of the 21st Century Classroom?

 … of note!

 The push towards the 21st-century classroom ONLY received the boost it deserved in 2020, because of the COVID-19 pandemic.
-This is illustrated by the nightmares classrooms went through, as they remained closed, and teachers holed up at home.
+This clarity emerges as we examine the nightmarish experiences classrooms underwent due to their closure, and teachers choosing to confine themselves at home.

 The implosion of the old classroom paved the way for emergency instructional approaches to ensure that learners and teachers stayed afloat.